College Football Playoffs FAQ

 Key Picks (key pick pools only)

-If you're running Key Picks pool, read the above paragraphs on Confidence Ranks as the same issues apply.
+If you're running a Key Picks pool, read the above paragraph on Confidence Ranks as the same basic concept applies.